-ASD-STE100 is maintained by the Simplified Technical English Maintenance Group (STEMG), a working group of the AeroSpace and Defence Industries Association of Europe (ASD).
+ASD-STE100 is maintained by the Simplified Technical English Maintenance Group (STEMG), a working group of ASD (www-asd-europe.org).

 The STEMG is composed as follows: